PavelGavlik/real-estate-userscript/README.md

 ## Installation

-Use [Greasemonkey](https://addons.mozilla.org/cs/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](https://tampermonkey.net/) for other browsers
+Use [Greasemonkey](https://addons.mozilla.org/cs/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](https://tampermonkey.net/) for other browsers.
+Check the code before using it.
+You have been warned.